bwestrich/tdd-spock/README.md

 ##Don’t whitebox test
 Don't test the internal implementation of your classes, only test the external API.
 For more info, see [Perils of whitebox testing](https://bitbucket.org/bwestrich/java-tdd/wiki/Perils%20of%20Whitebox%20testing).

-##Use behavior oriented spock syntax
-  Use given:, not when: e.g. `mcwest.UsingGivenNotSetupSpec`

 ##Use test sections appropriately
+Spock has sections for your test code (given/when/then/where...).
+Using these correctly can greatly improve the readability and value of your tests.

 * Put support mocks (that only support the test) in the ‘given’ section (e.g. `mcwest.SeparateExpectationFromScaffoldingSpec`), not in the then: section.
 * The 'then:' section should only contain assertions related to the functionality we intend to test.
 * Mocking in the 'given' section should not verify number of calls, method parameters, etc., unless needed to support the test.
 * Benefits include easier to read tests, better focus on what the test is supposed to test, tests more resilient to refactoring of the class under test.

+##Use behavior oriented syntax
+  Use given:, not when: e.g. `mcwest.UsingGivenNotSetupSpec`

-##Avoid test spies
+##Use spies cautiously
 * Spock supports use of test spies to  mock selected methods of the 'class under test' (e.g. `mcwest.learnspock.SpySpec`).
 * Though sometimes needed, spies are often a code smell; perhaps a sign of white box testing or an indication that an object has too many responsibilities.